Rothfive/Tortoise_cloud/Training.md

 	- Learning Rate Scheme: `MultiStepLR`
 	- Learnng Rate Schedule: `[9, 18, 25, 33, 50, 59]` (or `[4, 9, 18, 25, 33, 50, 59]`, if you run into NaN issues)

-I've had three models with astounding success, but one with moderate success.
+I've had three models quickly trained with these settings with astounding success, but one with moderate success.

 ### Resuming Training